 An entree and a side dish all in one pan, this Country Meat, and Mashed Potatoes Casserole will disappear before your eyes!
-With a juicy and flavorful meatloaf on the bottom and a thick layer of skin-on mashed potatoes on top, you may want to double this recipe.
+With the most juicy and flavorful meat on the bottom and a thick layer of skin-on mashed potatoes on top, you may want to double this recipe.
 If there are any leftovers (not likely!), it keeps really well for lunch the next day.

 Country Meat and Mashed Potatoes